Join our camp, summer or seasonal staff at Mo-Ranch!

 The LDP (Leadership Development Program) Coordinator trains, supervises, and counsels LDP participants (16 – 18 year olds) and guides them in servant leadership.
 Previous camp experience required.

-Summer Camp, Media Counselor
+Summer Camp, Media Counselor (FILLED)

 Mo-Ranch Summer Camp media counselors are responsible for capturing the story of summer camp at Mo-Ranch through daily photos and video clips.
 Primary responsibilities include uploading/sorting through photos daily to a photo sharing site, creating weekly session videos and daily social media posts.